About the Mildred Creak Unit (MCU)

 The unit has a homely atmosphere where patients and staff come together to create a therapeutic environment.

-As well as weekends at home, staying in contact with your child is, of course, very important.
-Family and friends normally visit one or two days each week (usually on a Tuesday or Wednesday evening) and at weekends.
+Staying in contact with your child is, of course, very important.
+We work towards children having weekends at home as soon as is possible during the admission.
+Family and friends normally visit one or two days during the week (usually on a Tuesday or Wednesday evening) and at weekends.
 Your child can also telephone when each day’s activities are finished.
 Your core team will discuss with you how best to manage the visiting hours.
 For security reasons, and like all the other wards in the hospital, the door is swipe access only.
 Please ring the bell and a member of staff will open the door.

-Although there are no facilities for parents to stay overnight at the MCU, there is the option for parents to stay in the patient hotel at Weston House if your child is not well enough to go home.
+Although there are no facilities for parents/carers to stay overnight at the MCU, there is the option for parents to stay free of charge in the patient hotel if your child is not well enough to go home.
 We can request to book accommodation if parents are travelling a long distance for visiting or as a step to build up to home leave.

 Visiting times